-Did Shahid Kapoor's Wife Mira Rajput Just Stir Up Controversy?
-Netizens Call Out Her Double Standard
+Did Shahid Kapoor's Wife Mira Rajput Stir Up A Controversy?
+Netizens Call Out Her Double Standards

 Mira Grabs Eyeballs For All The Wrong Reasons

 The magazine cover didn't go well with many of her followers and they called her out on her Instagram page.
-Netizens troll and slam Shahid's wife for her double standards as she had once stated that she doesn't support nepotism and now, she chose to feature on a magazine cover just because she is Shahid Kapoor's wife.
+Netizens trolled and slammed Shahid's wife for her double standards as she had once stated that she doesn't support nepotism and now, she chose to feature on a magazine cover just because she is Shahid Kapoor's wife.

 Netizens Call Out Her ‘Double Standards’